-12.1 The NPPF in section 4 sets out the role transport policies play in facilitating sustainable development which contributes to wider sustainability and health objectives.
+- 12.1 The NPPF sets out the role transport policies play in facilitating sustainable development which contributes to wider sustainability and health objectives.
 Decisions should consider ensure development proposals have taken the opportunities for sustainable transport modes, ensure safe and suitable access to the site can be achieved for all people and improvements can be undertaken within the transport network that cost effectively limit the significant impacts of the development.
-Development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe.

-- 12.2 Policies SP1 and SP35 of the Local Plan aim to ensure development is located on sites with good links to the highway network, development is convenient and safe to walk, cycle and travel by public transport.
+Development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe. - 12.2 Policies SP1 and SP35 of the Local Plan aim to ensure development is located on sites with good links to the highway network, development is convenient and safe to walk, cycle and travel by public transport.
 Developments should not result in vehicles harming residential amenity, causing highway safety issues or harming the character of the open countryside.
-For those developments likely to have an impact on the wider highway infrastructure, proposals should be accompanied by a transport assessment clearly setting out how the likely impacts of the development will be addressed. - 12.3 The Council's parking standards SPD sets out standards for different uses including space size, accessibility and the quantity of car parking spaces required for different uses. - 12.4 Newborough Neighbourhood Plan under policy SP1 requires new development to be accessible by sustainable modes to local facilities (school, public house, church) with local shops easily accessible by public transport.
+For those developments likely to have an impact on the wider highway infrastructure, proposals should be accompanied by a transport assessment clearly setting out how the likely impacts of the development will be addressed. - 12.3 The Council's Parking Standards SPD sets out standards for different uses including space size, accessibility and the quantity of car parking spaces required for different uses. - 12.4 Newborough Neighbourhood Plan under Policy SP1 requires new development to be accessible by sustainable modes to local facilities (school, public house, church) with local shops easily accessible by public transport.
 Policy TA3 sets out parking requirements for development.
 Dwellings of 4 bedrooms or more should provide a minimum of 3 spaces.

 - 12.5 It is noted that representations have been received in relation to vehicle movements and highway safety.
-The agent has submitted details of expected vehicle movements associated with the carers shift patterns within the revised Planning Statement.
-It is considered that these vehicle movements, taking into account the addition of deliveries and visitors, would not significantly exceed those expected from a normal dwelling house.
-There is ample off road parking within the site to ensure that the scheme does not result in parking issues on adjacent roads and the County highway Authority have confirmed they have no objections to the proposal. - 12.6 Accordingly, in terms of Policies SP1 and SP35 of the Local Plan and the Newborough Neighbourhood Plan Policies the scheme is considered to be acceptable in relation to highway safety.
+In relation to the previous scheme the applicant's agent submitted details of expected vehicle movements associated with the carers shift patterns and it was considered that these vehicle movements, taking into account the addition of deliveries and visitors, would not significantly exceed those expected from a normal dwelling house.
+In respect of the current scheme, the applicants have also confirmed that the additional classroom will require 2 No. teachers to be on site during the week; with school times likely to be 10am to 4:00pm (with existing carers who acting as teaching assistants too), however, the County Highway Authority have confirmed they still have no objections to the proposal. - 12.6 There is also ample off road parking within the site to ensure that the scheme does not result in parking issues on adjacent roads and therefore that the application is in compliance with the Council's Parking Standards SPD.

+12.7 Accordingly, in terms of Policies SP1 and SP35 of the Local Plan and the Newborough Neighbourhood Plan Policies the scheme is considered to be acceptable in relation to highway safety.